secretstartups/handbook/job-families/engineering/security-program-manager/index.html.md

 #### Principal Security Program Manager Responsibilities
 All responsibilities of previous roles plus:
 * Expanded sphere of influence in driving security initiatives across the company
-* Ownership and individually driving goals and objectives furthering the security strategy and roadmap
+* Ownership and independently driving goals and objectives furthering the security strategy and roadmap
 * Accountable and responsible for overflow responsibilities from senior security leadership (VP and Director level)
 * Identify, define and implement security programs across security and the company

 #### Principal Security Program Manager Requirements
 All requirements of previous roles plus:
-* Ability to influence and implement change across the company
+* Influence and implement change across the company
-* Ability to confidently speak to and represent GitLab to customers and marketing efforts
+* Speak to and represent GitLab to customers, media and other external stakeholders

 ## Segment